hypackel/hystore/readme.md

 Welcome to **HyStore**!

 HyStore is a clean and ad-free app for browsing altstore library's and installing apps from them.
+The project is made in react native with expo.
+Below are the instructions for compiling an IPA if you feel like it, if you don't check the releases tab.
+This readme also includes contributing to to our project if you are instrested.
+This project is licenced under CC BY-NC meaning you can do whatever you want with it as long is it is not for a commercial use, read the full license for more information.

 ## How to Build an .ipa